mrllama123/dyno-viewer/README.md

 this repo uses [poetry](https://python-poetry.org/docs/) for package management and needs python 3.10.7 installed either via [pyenv](https://github.com/pyenv/pyenv) or [asdf](https://asdf-vm.com/) using the [asdf-community/asdf-python](https://github.com/asdf-community/asdf-python) addon

-you also need the [aws cli](https://aws.amazon.com/cli/) fully configured (see [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html) for how to setup up auth)

-For compiling the app locally you also need to ensure that cpython library is installed, With python env setup.
-If you are using asdf install python with this command:

 ```bash
 env PYTHON_CONFIGURE_OPTS="--enable-shared" asdf install python 3.10.7